Tufting Tips

 The two non-negotiable requirements for a great frame are:

-Why a Wobbly Frame Ruins Your Rug (and Your Mood) There is nothing more frustrating than spending hours tufting only to realize your fabric has sagged, causing your lines to look “messy.”
+There is nothing more frustrating than spending hours tufting only to realize your fabric has sagged, causing your lines to look “messy.”
 A weak frame leads to hand fatigue because you have to push harder to get the gun through loose cloth.
 A rock-solid foundation means a smoother tufting experience and less physical strain.

 Strategic Execution: Building Your DIY Frame